ezsystems/ezpersonalization-documentation/docs/personalization/user_guide/recommendation_models.md

 #### Numeric Attributes

-Very similar configuration can be done by using a numeric attribute.
 Similar to the nominal submodels, the configuration is about the definition of subgroups.
 It is done by selecting limits for every group.